-- It is advisable for students to apply for all federal Title IV (Direct Stafford and Graduate PLUS loans) education loan programs that are available before considering a private educational loan program.
+- For U.S. citizens or eligible non-citizens students, it is advisable for students to apply for all federal Title IV (Direct Stafford and Graduate PLUS loans) education loan programs that are available before considering a private educational loan program.
 The repayment terms of the federal loan programs may be more favorable than the terms of the private loan programs and may not be included in the Federal Direct Consolidation Loans.

 - In-school deferments, grace periods and forbearances may be available.
 Ask your lender for more information.

 USC School of Pharmacy Scholarships for Continuing Students

 - Students must demonstrate leadership, community service, career interest and academic achievement.

 - Award varies from $1,000 to full tuition.